What do you do to protect against COVID-19 (Corona Virus)?

 Do you think I will get sea sick?

 Generally we have fewer problems with seasickness than regular boats and large catamarans because of the open air, fast-moving nature of our vessels.
 However, while our vessels will affect far fewer guests, there are still people who are strongly susceptible and will become seasick no matter what.
 If you decide to take an over-the-counter medication, we recommend taking the recommended dose the night before your trip and the morning of your trip.
-Also let your captain know of your concerns, many of them have great island remedies – that work!

 When or how long in advance should I make my reservation?